Jim Hansen (Utah politician): Congress

 Hansen retired on January 3, 2003.
 Hansen served as chairman of the Committee on Resources in his last term in the 107th Congress.

+Later career

 Hansen ran for the governorship in 2004, but was defeated at the Republican convention by Jon Huntsman Jr. who went on to win the election.
 He was appointed a commissioner on the 2005 Base Realignment and Closure Commission.

+Honors

 When a portion of U.S. Route 89 in Weber County, Utah was upgraded to freeway standards, it was named the James V. Hansen Highway.
 The federal building in Ogden, Utah was renamed the James V. Hansen Federal Building in his honor in 2004.

 Personal life

 Hansen died on November 14, 2018, at the age of 86.